v1r7u/cloud_computing_old/demo_steps_docs/12-security_iam_rbac.md

 Show all the following steps in minikube: `minikube start -n 2`

+NOTE: to use `podman` instead of `docker` as minikube driver, you must run sligtly different commands.
+The command could be similar to `minikube start --driver=podman --container-runtime=cri-o -n 2`.
+You could consider running rootless podman (minikube support for rootless is in beta and should be enabled separately `minikube config set rootless true`)

 1. Kubernetes could integrate with external Auth-providers (for example, AAD)

 2. `Identity` in Kubernetes: User (human), Service Account (application), Group (aggregation)